alanng10/class-lang/Docue/Article/Sande/a.md

 Argue is argue that is passed into the maide being called.
 Maide at memory Index Var is called with argue Argue passed in.

+This is enough element to do any ref call for effect.

 RefMaideOperate is operate that results memory index of maide.
 The operate has syntax that starts with "ref" index word, followed by "maide" index word, followed by Class of class ClassName,